microsoft/vcpkg-docs/vcpkg/concepts/default-features.md

 # Concept: Default features

-This article delves into the concept of default features, their implications, and strategies for effective management.
+This article describes the concept of default features, their implications, and strategies for effective management.

 Default features in vcpkg are a set of features automatically included when a port is installed, unless explicitly disabled.
 These features ensure that a library maintains a baseline level of functionality, even as the complexity of its dependency graph increases.

+![NOTE]
+> Not all ports contain default features.

 ## Role of default features